auth0/docs/articles/mfa/guides/mfa-api/manage.md

 In order to call the MFA API to manage enrollments, you first need to obtain an MFA Access Token for the API.

-If you are using these endpoints as part of an authentication flow, you can follow the steps detailed in the [Authenticating With Resource Owner Password Grant and MFA](/mfa/guides/mfa-api/authenticating) document.
+If you are using these endpoints as part of an authentication flow, you can follow the steps detailed in the [Authenticate With Resource Owner Password Grant and MFA](/mfa/guides/mfa-api/authenticate) document.

 If you are building a user interface to manage authentication factors, you'll need to obtain a token you can use for the MFA API at any moment, not only during authentication.